-You know what, it’s so nice to be thought of with these things.
+It’s so nice to be thought of with these things.
+Honestly.
 Sometimes I feel like I’m a little bit on the outskirts of the book blogger community because I’m new and slow and old.
-So, thanks, G!
+So, thank you Greyson!

 Also, I’m super boring in my food and drink choices.
-I like particular things and I don’t often waver from that unless it’s a special occasion.
+I like particular things and I don’t often waver from that, unless it’s a special occasion.
 I pack the same thing every day for lunch.
 Every.
 Day.
 And I’m totally fine with that.
 So, I only really drink two things on the regular.
 Water.
-And Diet Pepsi.
+And iced coffee.
 That’s it.
-If I’m reading in bed and trying to keep myself awake, it’s probably Diet Pepsi.
+If I’m reading in bed and trying to keep myself awake, it’s probably iced coffee if I convinced my husband to go to Tim Hortons for me.

 On the flip side of that, time just passes by so quickly the older you get, that one day you wake up and you aren’t sure how it’s THE END OF MAY AL-FUCKING-READY.